 Kids are naturally eager to learn about how the earth came to be and how it operates.
 Topics such as Earth’s rotation and how day/nights came to being are very interesting for everybody.
 Now build on that interest by letting kids follow breaking news about major scientific breakthroughs.
 Now build on that interest by letting the kids follow breaking news about major scientific breakthroughs.

 5. Go hiking

-By walking through nature, you will be igniting the kid’s curiosity in regard to the world around them.
-You will create a terrific environment for the kid to bring up scientific questions on their own.
-For example, hiking can arouse the kid’s curiosity about photosynthesis, how plants eat, breathe, and grow.
+By walking through nature, you will be igniting curiosity in regard to the world around them.
+You will create a terrific environment for kids to bring up scientific questions on their own.
+For example, hiking can arouse curiosity about photosynthesis, how plants eat, breathe, and grow.
 Besides, you will be seeing lots of animal species, birds, and insects, all of which you can photograph and try to research their adaptations.
 Your kid will love doing that.
 He won’t even realize he is learning.

 6. Quash science-related stereotypes

 We cannot emphasize this enough: Learning, especially in science, is founded on curiosity.
 It is your job to create a climate for discovery for your kids.
-Don’t force the kid to love science.
+Don’t force kids to love science.
 Just answer their questions and stimulate curiosity.
+Teaching science in a fun way and making it something interesting a child can relate too is key.
 Everything else will naturally fall into place.